pbozidarova/Full-Stack-Tutorial-Spring-React/README.md

 This is my first application where the frontend is written in React.

 ## Frontend used technologies and Libraries
 - JavaScript for the API, Authentication;
 - React - to define the components and switch between them;
 - Axios - used for addressing requests in the backend;
-- Fromik - it is used to e
+- Fromik - it is used to enable the validation of a form

 ## Backend used technologies
 - Java